Skip to main content

 How to Write a Christmas Card Message That Feels Personal

-A Christmas card can feel flat when it only repeats holiday phrases.
-Start with the person, the format and one real detail so your Christmas card message sounds warm without feeling copied.
+A Christmas card can feel flat if it only repeats holiday phrases.
+Start with the person, the format, and one real detail so your Christmas card message sounds warm, not copied.

 ➡️ More practical writing help in our guide how to write a warm personal letter without sounding generic

-A Christmas message should not sound the same for a parent, client, partner or coworker.
-Decide how close the relationship is before choosing the warmth level.
+A Christmas message shouldn’t sound the same for a parent, client, partner, or coworker.
+Decide how close the relationship is before choosing the level of warmth.

 See what to adjust